nuvla/api-server/README.md

 ### Testing

+#### Requirements
+- OpenJDK 11
+- Docker COE or Docker Desktop with Settings -> Advanced -> Allow the default Docker socket to be used (Creates /var/run/docker.sock)

 Add appropriate tests that verify the changes or additions you make to the source code.
 For new resources in particular, ensure that you test the resource schema and provide a lifecycle test.